-When social and environmental costs are not considered, coal is the cheapest fuel for generating electricity in the United States.
-Amazingly, coal industry plans of the past several years for a massive expansion of coal-burning plants for electricity have been thwarted by grassroots citizen efforts.
-Coal use is declining.
+When social and environmental costs are not considered, coal is the cheapest fuel for generating electricity in the United States, but coal industry plans of the past several years for a massive expansion of coal-burning plants for electricity have been thwarted.
 Increasingly, wind power is price competitive with coal.
-Better standards for pollution from coal burning are in place.
+Citizen action and better regulation are also key reasons for a decline in coal consumption.
 According to the U.S. Energy Information Administration, domestic coal consumption during the fourth quarter of 2011 was down by 18.8 percent from the third quarter of 2011 to 227.1 million short tons.

 Rather than allowing coal to stay in the ground, coal companies, see a growth opportunity in exporting coal, especially from the Powder River Basin of Montana and Wyoming.
 The plan is to transport it on long coal trains and massive cargo ships through Washington and Oregon, and sell it overseas.
 Some ports on the East and Gulf Coasts currently export coal overseas, but the proposals for West Coast terminals would exceed their volume.
 In April 2012, Oregon's Senator Ron Wyden stated that a "timeout" is needed on coal exports to consider the implications.
 PEC strongly agrees.
 The agency with federal jurisdiction over coal leases in the Power River Basin is the Bureau of Land Management (BLM).
-Currently, there is no national policy on coal exports, but the time may be coming soon.
+Currently, there is no national policy on coal exports, but clearly the time has come.